03/06/2025 - Articles

 Tip: Don't compromise too soon

 When selecting project management software, rigorously cross off from the list all those products that do not cover all the sub-areas you need.
 If a required functionality is completely missing, it is not worthwhile to deal further with a PM software provider.
+Only suppliers who fully meet your essential requirements, are financially viable and perform well in practical tests should be included on the shortlist.

 Look for independent ratings when testing and comparing.
 Directly contacting companies with similar requirements can provide valuable insights.
 Reputable providers will name reference customers that you are welcome to contact directly.
 Don't forget to read user reviews from real users in forums or social networks.
 Make a short list of providers that meet your core requirements and make sure that they fit your budget.